kboom/iga-adi-giraph/README.md

 |------------|-------|
 | Identity | identity |

+### Running locally using docker

+You can find the logs under:
+`/hadoop/logs/userlogs/application`

 ### Running on cloud

 There is an [unresolved issue](https://issues.apache.org/jira/browse/GIRAPH-859) in Giraph which translates into inability to automatically